 BYOD Security Benefits

-Primarily, BYOD policies have enabled enterprises to continue operations during the pandemic; a time where many were not so lucky and, as a result, had to permanently close due to a devastating loss of revenue.
+Primarily, BYOD policies have enabled enterprises to continue operations during the pandemic.
+A time where many were not so lucky and, as a result, had to permanently close due to a devastating loss of revenue.
 In general, BYOD policy adoption has cut costs for enterprises as funds allocated towards employee equipment decreases.
 Furthermore, the use of personal devices has improved productivity.

 Employees’ familiarity with their own devices means less time figuring out how to work the device, and more time working.
 Statistics show that 50% of employees feel more productive when using their own devices for work purposes.
 Additionally, research by Samsung and Frost & Sullivan found that the use of personal smartphones enables employees to gain almost an hour more work time each day.
 This results in a 34% boost in productivity.

-BYOD Security vulnerabilities
+BYOD Security Risks

 Maybe you are the type to always have a charger nearby, so you think this does not apply to you.
 But your own device could have been manipulated.
 The cheap, aesthetically pleasing USB stick, keyboard, or mouse you bought on Amazon might have been a win at only $10… But the losses will be much more than that when the device starts preforming a malicious cyberattack.
 Yes, sometimes Amazon finds really are too good to be true.

 Network implants are another type of rogue device.
 As network implants sit on the Physical Layer, they run under the radar of existing network security solutions.
-This includes NAC, thereby going completely undetected.
+This includes NAC, thereby going completely undetected (Moving Beyond NACs).
 Again, whether you’re connecting to a WiFi hotspot for work purposes or not, one of the major BYOD security risks is how vulnerable it is to an attack.
 With no protection against network implants, you cannot be sure that the access point (AP) is secure.
 Acting as a man-in-the-middle, the network implant enables the perpetrator to intercept traffic, inject data packets, and even exfiltrate data, all without the victim knowing.

 BYOD Security Solutions

+Navigating BYOD security risks can be managed through a stringent BYOD policy.
 A BYOD policy with strict rules can regulate the use of BYODs by restricting which devices can be used, as well as where and how, through an Acceptable Use Policy.
 Furthermore, a BYOD policy can address the issue of insufficient security by requiring BYODs to have specific security measures in place.
 Although such measures will not be able to detect the presence of a rogue device, they can reduce the damage a hardware attack can cause.
 Anti-malware software, for example, can notify the user when malware has been detected.
 This allows a remediation process to come into effect quicker than if the software were not in place.
 Policies, however, are ineffective if not enforced properly which is, in itself, a challenge.